 But the issue still stands: Can ChatGPT combined with QuillBot really produce indiscernible, AI-generated content?
 Can these tools reliably and sustainability create articles that are identical to those created by humans?
 The short answer is somewhat, the longer answer is that unique human writing is several levels above what AI can do – both in terms of creativity & advanced language.

 As a content creator myself, it's important to note that I do not condone the use of AI copywriting tools as a substitute for human effort and creativity.
 While these tools can certainly be useful creativity boosters, they should mainly be used to supplement the efforts of experienced writers — not replace them.
-Google will also boot your website if you're trying to start a blog with a bunch of AI fluff.

 That being said, I wanted to do some experimenting.
 I've been reading a bit on Twitter about how ChatGPT and Quillbot can be used to create human-level content, so I decided to give it a try.